VanadisOdrP/VanadisOdrP/README.md

 * 🌍  I'm based in Nakorn Pathom, Thailand
 * ✉️  You can contact me at [chotipongpancam@gmail.com](mailto:chotipongpancam@gmail.com)
-* 🧠  I'm learning React Native and Python for 3-4 months
+* 🧠  I'm learning Python for 3-4 months

 ### Skills